 You may wonder whether the environmental justice movement is still relevant today.
 Unfortunately, although the fight for environmental justice has been ongoing for about 60 years, it is not over yet.
 Even today, communities where people of color and other minorities live suffer from environmental disadvantages to a much higher degree than white and affluent communities.

-Ben Crump Law, PLLC Fights Injustice
+Ben Crump Law, PLLC fights injustice

 If you have experienced environmental injustice and your loved ones or your entire community suffered harm as a result, you may have legal recourse and could hold those responsible to account.
+Call Ben Crump Law, PLLC, today for a free case evaluation with one of our team members.